dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 ### Style

+Dark, muted color palette for the environment to match the tone of the setting, with - a post-apocalyptic city with urban decay, crumbling infrastructure, and desperate survivors seeking rescue

-Isometric / pixelated (for digital) set in a post-apocalyptic city
+Isometric / pixelated (for digital)
+Physical - 3D modeled or printed with illustrations